 Ground-truth retrieval benchmark

 The production pipeline, measured on a public repository anyone can inspect.
-Local models only — every number below was produced on one workstation, with zero egress.
+Every number below was produced on one workstation with local models, and no code or questions left it.

 Method